Investment Tax Guide For Canadians

 Step 2 – Capital Gains & Losses

-Figure out your capital gain or loss for each of your stock, ETF and mutual funds you sold in the year.
+Figure out your capital gain or loss for each stock, ETF and mutual funds you sold in the year.
 Make a spreadsheet and itemize all the trades.

-For anyone that receives ESPP from your employer, you need to take those into account and use the proper purchase price for the capital gain (ie not the discounted price).
-You would not believe how many employees overpay in taxes when it comes to ESPP.
+If you receive ESPP from your employer, you need to take those into account and use the proper purchase price for the capital gain (i.e., not the discounted price).
+You would not believe how many employees overpay in taxes regarding ESPP.

 Oftentimes, the employee gets a discount on the share price but that discount is taxed at the employee’s marginal tax rate and taken from the pay cheque and reported on the T4.
 The transaction for capital gains must come from the market price at the time of purchase.